18th Infantry Division (Poland)

-The division was re-established in its modern form in September 2018 and renamed to the 18th Mechanized Division as part of an expansion of the Polish Army, partially as a result of heightened security threats to Poland.
+The division was re-established in its modern form in September 2018 and renamed to the 18th Mechanized Division (18.
+Dywizja Zmechanizowana) as part of an expansion of the Polish Army, partially as a result of heightened security threats to Poland.
 The division will have achieved initial operating capacity by the end of 2019, with further strengthening of the formation to be completed by the mid-2020s.

 History

 It was formed in 1919 from the units of the Blue Army.

 Interwar

 Between 1919 and 1939, Łomża and neighboring towns were located very close to the border of Poland and German province of East Prussia.
 Defense of this area was regarded as crucial in any future conflict, so 18th Division was regarded as an elite unit.
 More than 50% of its soldiers were local conscripts from northern Mazovia and Podlasie, whose patriotism was highly appreciated.

 Invasion of Poland

 The Division assembled on August 30, 1939, and the next day it occupied defense positions along the Narew river.
 Until September 3, it had a limited contact with the Wehrmacht.
 It was then ordered to take positions previously held by the Polish 41st Infantry Division.
 On September 7, it left Ostrołęka and was ordered to halt the advance of German 21st Infantry Division near Nowogrod.
 The efforts of Polish soldiers were mixed, but on the night of Sept 9-10, it attacked a German armored column, destroying several vehicles and tanks.

 During the next days the Division was engaged in heavy fights with units of General Heinz Guderian's XIX Army Corps.
 After several bloody skirmishes, the Germans severely wounded Colonel Kossecki.
 Twenty volunteers, who wanted to take his body from the battleground, were killed by a German machine gun.
 Kossecki himself survived, but was captured by the Soviets and probably killed by them in the Katyn massacre.
 The division effectively ceased to exist.

 In the night of September 13–14 the Germans massacred 200 Polish POWs, gathered in the courtyard in the barracks in Zambrów (the Zambrów massacre).